 Please understand: Strollers are not allowed at the dog show.
 Also, you cannot bring your dog to the show.
 Thank You.

 Why is a “Benched” Dog Show so special?

 Many who are not familiar with competitive dog shows may find themselves wondering what the difference is between a benched dog show and a non-benched dog show.
 A benched show is where the participating dogs are required to be on assigned benches when they are not being shown in competition.
 This allows for all interested spectators, breeders, handlers and attendees to meet all of the participating dogs, interact, ask questions, and share information about the various breeds present at the show.
 A non-benched dog show does not require all dogs to remain “benched” throughout the competition.
-The National Dog Show is one of the few remaining and oldest benched dog shows in the United States, held annually since 1933.
+The Kennel Club of Philadelphia show is one of the few remaining and one of the oldest benched dog shows in the United States, held annually since 1933.

 The National Dog Show Presented by Purina

 The National Dog Show Presented by Purina is broadcasted nationwide in high definition on NBC on Thanksgiving Day immediately following the Macy’s Parade, reaching an audience of nearly 20 million viewers.
 This two hour family entertainment special has become a major event in the dog show world and is rapidly becoming an important American holiday tradition.